sylhare/Type-on-Strap/_posts/2018-12-03-deep-learning-structure-and-innate-priors.md

 ---
 layout: post

-subtitle: ""

-layout: post
 title: "Deep Learning, Structure and Innate Priors"
-excerpt: "A Discussion between Yann LeCun and Christopher Manning"
+excerpt: "A Discussion between Yann LeCun and Christopher Manning about the future of Deep Learning and NLP"
+summary: "A Discussion between Yann LeCun and Christopher Manning about the future of Deep Learning and NLP"
 feature-img: "assets/img/posts/2018-12-03-deep-learning-structure-and-innate-priors/feature.png"
 thumbnail: "assets/img/posts/2018-12-03-deep-learning-structure-and-innate-priors/thumb.png"
 author: <a href='https://cs.stanford.edu/people/abisee/'>Abigail See</a>